Edric2412/NovaDS/README.md

     1. HTML , CSS Support
     2. Javascript (ES6) Code Snippets
-    3. open in browser ( to run this code in a localhost page )
+    3. Live server( to run this code in a localhost page )